zanerock/standard-error-set/README.md

   - [NoAccessError](#NoAccessError): An [`AuthError`](#AuthError) indicating a user lacks the rights to access a particular resource.
   - [NoAccessFileError](#NoAccessFileError): An [`NoAccessError`](#NoAccessError) indicating a user lacks the rights to access a particular file.
   - [NotFoundError](#NotFoundError): An error indicating a resource or entity cannot be found.
+  - [NotImplementedError](#NotImplementedError): An error indicating the requested operation is not currently implemented.
+  - [NotSupportedError](#NotSupportedError): An error indicating that the resource exists, but does not support some aspect of the request as is.
   - [OperationNotPermittedError](#OperationNotPermittedError): An [`AuthError`](#AuthError) indicating the user lacks authorization to perform some operation.
   - [RollbackError](#RollbackError): A [`DataServiceError`](#DataServiceError) relating to a failed rollback attempt on an external data service.
+  - [SystemError](#SystemError): An error indicating a system error.
+  - [TimeoutError](#TimeoutError): Indicates an operation is taking too much time.
   - [TransactionError](#TransactionError): A [`DataServiceError`](#DataServiceError) indicating a problem with creating or working with a transaction.
+  - [UnavailableError](#UnavailableError): An error indicating that the resource exists, but is not currently available.
   - [UniqueConstraintViolationError](#UniqueConstraintViolationError): A [`ConstraintViolationError`](#ConstraintViolationError) ndicating violation of a unique constraint, such as login ID.
 - Functions:
   - [`mapErrorToHttpStatus()`](#mapErrorToHttpStatus): Used to translate and manage translation of error names to HTTP status codes.